AZ2933/AZS-E2S/README.md

 Just giving out away e2s, Maybe dupes if i see people want me to giveaway dupes (that are obviously public) or i will add it myself
+(oh wait its in this page > https://github.com/AZ2933/AZS-Dupes)